Do you know the Warning Signs of Stroke?

 In the Unites States, a stroke happens about every 40 seconds, affecting about 795,000 Americans each year.
 Do you know the warning signs of stroke?

-When a person experiences a stroke, they are more than likely to have an onset of one or more of these sudden warning signs:
+According to WebMD, when a person experiences a stroke, they are more than likely to have an onset of one or more of these sudden warning signs:

 - A feeling of numbness or weakness in the face, arm, or leg;particularly on one side